cherrytwist/cherrytwist/docs/technical-design.md

 The key design goals driving the setup below are:
 * **Security**: security is critical for a platform that is facilitating the collaboration between multiple stakeholders: the trust is needed for interactions.
 * **Decentralization ready**: the interaction pattern has to be able to support operating in a decentralized setup.
-By decentralized in this case we focus on having entities such as Challenges, Opportunities, Users, Organizations being able to interaction *without* being on the same server.
+By decentralized in this case we focus on having entities such as Subspaces, Opportunities, Users, Organizations being able to interaction *without* being on the same server.
 The initial implementation does have all entities on the same server, but the interaction pattern has to support being decentralized.
 * **Extendable**: there are many ways that entities (e.g. users) can authenticate themselves, so the design needs to be flexible in terms of how entities are authenticated.

 ## Actor Model & Agents